 The Tragedy of Duncan Campbell Scott

-Outside of Canada, Duncan Campbell Scott is best known as a middling poet and short story writer (in Canada often as a 'Confederation poet'), whose strangely contradictory poetry still inspires papers and lengthy debates.
+Outside of Canada, Duncan Campbell Scott is best known as a middling poet and short story writer (in Canada often as a 'Ccnfederation poet'), whose strangely contradictory works still inspire papers and lengthy debates.
 On one hand, many critics praise his poetry as deeply evocative, filled with praise for canada's supposedly "untamed wilderness" and the "noble savage."
 That these are both constructed images with only the most tenuous connection to reality hasn't stopped anyone on this point.
-On the other, many poems in which an Indigenous character figures have a distinctly sinister tone, and in fact, so does untamed nature.
+On the other, many poems in which an Indigenous character figures have a distinctly sinister tone, and in fact, so does "untamed nature."
 Accordingly, some critics argue that Scott's depiction of Indigenous culture was sympathetic, even positive, while others strongly disagree.
 The disagreement is far from academic.

-Reverend Scott was an influential Wesleyan Methodist missionary and good friends with Prime Minister John A. MacDonald.
+Reverend Scott was an influential wesleyan methodist missionary and good friends with prime minister John A. MacDonald.
 Popularly described as canada's "first prime minister," serving from 1867-1874 and 1878-1891, and for nearly ten years of the latter period he made himself superintendant-general of "indian affairs."
-In due time, he used his political connections to land his son Duncan a job with good long term prospects and the potential to exert great influence over a heathen population whom he felt strongly needed to be "saved" from their own religion and culture.
-In 1879, Duncan Campbell Scott became a civil servant in the federal Department of Indian Affairs.
+In due time, reverend Scott used his political connections to land his son Duncan a job with good long term prospects and the potential to exert great influence over a heathen population whom he felt strongly needed to be "saved" from their own religion and culture.
+In 1879, Duncan Campbell Scott became a civil servant in the federal department of indian affairs, placing him firmly under the influence of MacDonald during the second period of his federal career.

-Scott entered the Department of Indian Affairs not long after an important change in the relationship between the federal government and Indigenous nations.
+Scott entered the department of indian affairs not long after an important change in the relationship between the federal government and Indigenous nations.
 Indigenous nations had ceased to be valued as military allies as soon as it became clear that the War of 1812 was not likely to be repeated in the near future.
-By the late nineteenth century, it was widely believed that Indigenous peoples and their cultures were doomed to extinction.
+By the late 19th century, canadians generally believed that Indigenous peoples and their cultures were doomed to extinction.
 Duncan Campbell Scott subscribed wholeheartedly to this belief.
 Not only did he subscribe to it, at least in terms of action, he was determined to make the extinction happen.
 When he eventually became deputy superintendent of the department of indian affairs in 1913, he set about the task of meeting two goals: "...to continue until there is not a single Indian in Canada who has not been absorbed into the body politic, and there is no Indian question, and no Indian department" and to cut costs.
 This quote from Scott's 1920 testimony before a parliamentary committee is justly infamous.

-From 1913 to 1932, he oversaw the establishment of a more extensive residential school system, and the separation of children from their families to attend them.
-He saw to it that laws making Indigenous spiritual practices illegal were enforced, nearly destroying the Sun Dance on the Plains and completely disrupting the Potlatch system on the northwest coast.
+From 1913 to 1932, he oversaw the establishment of a more extensive residential school system, and the kidnapping of children from their families to attend them.
+He saw to it that laws making Indigenous spiritual practices illegal were enforced, nearly destroying the Sun Dance on the plains and completely disrupting the Feasting systems on the northwest coast.
 He supervised the confiscation and sale of regalia, adding to his personal household collection in the process.
 Scott made it illegal for First Nations members or First Nations as a whole to retain lawyers in order to pursue land claims, and ordered the destruction of the traditional Haudenosaunee long house government, including the burning of all of that body's papers and the destruction of its regalia.
 Among his budget cuts was the severe scaling back of medical workers, contributing directly to Indigenous death tolls from flu and tuberculosis.
 He did not spare the residential schools in his cost-cutting, contributing directly to student malnutrition and death by starvation and disease.

 'The Onondaga Madonna.'